 Two years later, I raced my first race as a Junior Beginner in Angel Fire, NM.
 After finishing in 2nd place I decided I was ready to race Junior Expert.
 I was not.
 20 miles into the 30 mile race, I ran out of water.
 It was at this point that I learned that mountain bikers are nice people.
 Another racer gave me a water bottle so I could finish the race (in 3rd place because all but three racers quit).

 This helped me understand what mountain biking is all about.
 And now, even though I really like to win, I try to gasp a word of encouragement to every rider I pass, never pass a stopped rider without making sure he or she is okay, and believe that sportsmanship is just as important as results.
 As a Pro rider, I am in a unique position to share my love of mountain biking and support riders new to the sport.
 I always try to hang out at the race venue before and after my race to cheer on the other categories and meet people.
 If you ever see me at a race, stop and say “hi.”
-I’m always happy to hang out and swap stories over a (root) beer.
+I’m always happy to hang out and swap stories over a cold Santa Fe Brewing brew.